Brokers Last Fact-Checked: 28 April 2026 · 7 min read

 Trading 212's "Pies" feature allows you to create a portfolio allocation (e.g. 90% IWDA, 10% EIMI) and have deposits automatically distributed according to that allocation.
 This approximates the regular savings plan functionality that many European brokers offer but Irish-accessible platforms have largely lacked.
 For a set-and-forget monthly investor, this is a compelling feature.

 However, Lightyear's ETF range (~400 funds) is the most limited of the three, and it currently has no auto-invest feature.
 Its FX fee (0.35%) is higher than both DEGIRO and Trading 212 for non-EUR denominated trades.
-The cash interest rate on uninvested EUR deposits (competitive relative to Irish bank accounts) is a genuine plus for investors who hold significant cash.
+The cash interest rate on uninvested balances — paid on GBP, EUR and USD, and competitive relative to Irish bank accounts — is a genuine plus for investors who hold significant cash.

 The verdict